McShane-type identities for quasifuchsian representations of nonorientable surfaces: Introduction

-\begin{note} In the special case that $S$ is a 1-cusped torus, the above result may be found in Bowditch \cite{markofftriples}.
-His strategy of proof employs trace-based algebraic structures generalizing Penner's $\lambda$-lengths \cite{penner}, instead of Akiyoshi-Miyachi-Sakuma's holomorphicity and identity theorem based proof. \end{note}
+\begin{note} In the special case that $S$ is a 1-cusped torus, the above result is first given in Bowditch\cite{markofftriples}.
+His strategy of proof is wholly algebraic, employs trace-based cluster algebraic structures corresponding to complexifications of Penner's $\lambda$-lengths\cite{penner} and precedes Akiyoshi-Miyachi-Sakuma's complex analytical approach. \end{note}

-Quasifuchsian surface groups occupy a dense open subset of the set of all Kleinian surface groups \cite{namazisouto,ohshikadensity}.
-Thus, on the $\mathrm{PGL}(2,\mathbb{C})$ character variety for $\pi_1(S)$, quasifuchsian representations continuously interpolate between hyperbolic surfaces (Fuchsian representations) and complete finite hyperbolic 3-manifolds (certain boundary points of $\mathcal{QF}(S)$) such as pseudo-Anosov mapping tori.
-Bowditch studies this interpolation so as to obtain a McShane-type identity for punctured torus bundles, and describes the cusp geometry of these mapping tori in terms of certain summands in this identity.
+Quasifuchsian surface groups occupy a dense open subset of the set of all Kleinian surface groups\cite{namazisouto,ohshikadensity}.
+Correspondingly, on the $\mathrm{PSL}(2,\mathbb{C})$ character variety for $\pi_1(S)$, quasifuchsian representations continuously interpolate between holonomy representations for hyperbolic surfaces (i.e.: Fuchsian representations) and restrictions to $\pi_1(S)$ of the holonomy representation for complete finite-volume hyperbolic 3-manifolds.
+This latter collection of representations constitute boundary points of $\mathcal{QF}(S)$, and parameterize objects such as pseudo-Anosov mapping tori.
+Bowditch\cite{bowvar} studies this interpolation so as to obtain a McShane-type identity for pseudo-Anosov mapping tori with once-punctured torus fibers, and describes the cusp geometry of these mapping tori in terms of summands of the identity.
+Akiyoshi-Miyachi-Sakuma generalize Bowditch's work for pseudo-Anosov mapping tori with surface fibers of general type.

-Akiyoshi-Miyachi-Sakuma generalize Bowditch's work for general hyperbolic punctured orientable surface bundles \cite{amsbundles,amsgroups}.
-First recall that any hyperbolic surface bundle may be constructed by taking $S\times[0,1]$ and identifying $S\times\{0\}$ with $S\times\{1\}$ via some pseudo-Anosov map $\varphi$.
-We denote a hyperbolic surface bundle obtained in such a way by $M_\varphi$.